How to get to Tham Lod Caves from Pai, Thailand

-As you reach the main gates of Tham Lod caves, you will realise the area looks exactly like any other national park inside Thailand.
-There is a large premise with wooden benches, huts, camping area, local restaurants and visitor’s centre and an accommodation area.
+As you reach the main gates of Tham Lod caves, you will realise the area looks exactly like any other national park in Thailand.
+There is a large premise with wooden benches, huts, a camping area, local restaurants and visitor’s centre and an accommodation area.

 You will have to buy a ticket and tell the women sitting at the counter of your choice of caves you want to visit.
 Of course, it will depend upon what’s open.
 But if all three caves are open to visitors, do not miss them.

-After you buy the ticket, the lady at the counter will allot a tour guide to you and your group.
+After you buy the ticket, the lady at the counter will give you a tour guide for you and your group.
 You can keep your bags and belongings at the counter if you have a lot of stuff with you.

 Our guide then took us on a short hike of 15 minutes to the caves.
 While a lot of the way is marked, it is easy to get lost for a first-time traveller.